-This authentic German apple strudel is based on my great-grandma's recipe.
-There are alternating layers of apple and pastry, instead of heaping all the filling into one pile.
-And while homemade strudel dough may seem intimidating, I have included tons of helpful tips for a foolproof & impressive dessert!
+This authentic German apple strudel is based on my great-grandma's recipe with alternating layers of juicy apples + flaky pastry.
+And while making homemade strudel dough may seem intimidating, I have included tons of helpful tips for this foolproof & impressive dessert!

-Most apple strudel found in the U.S. is really just a pie crust or puff pastry filled with apple pie filling.
-However, authentic German apfelstrudel is made of thin, flaky layers of dough mixed with thinly sliced apples.
+Most apple strudel found in the U.S. is really just pie crust or puff pastry filled with apple pie filling.
+However, traditional German Apfelstrudel is made from thin, flaky layers of dough (called Strudelteig) mixed with paper-thin apples, raisins, and nuts.

-But if you really don't want to make the dough from scratch, don't worry.
-You can substitute store bought phyllo dough, which I use to make mini apple strudel, strawberry strudel, and sweet cheese strudel.
+But if you really don't want to make the dough from scratch, I get it.
+We listen & we don't judge.
+You can totally substitute store bought phyllo dough, which I use as a shortcut to make my mini apple strudel, fresh strawberry strudel, and sweet cheese strudel.

 Dough